asadujjaman-asif/laravel-tips-and-tricks/README.md

 	]
 ]
 ```
-- Use toArray method and get result of their post.
+- Use attributesToArray method and get result of their post.
 ```php
 $result = $user->attributesToArray();
 ```